ACING THE TEST: Serving, Strong Net Play Helps Clarion Down Redbank Valley in Four Sets

 (Pictured above, Clarion’s Hadlee Campbell was named the Hager Paving Incorporated Player of the Game following a 15-kill night in the Bobcats’ victory)

-“We are young and I think our nerves can get the best of us,” said Clarion coach Shari Campbell, who played plenty of sophomores and freshman in her rotation against the Bulldogs.
+“We are young and I think our nerves can get the best of us,” said Clarion coach Shari Campbell, who played plenty of sophomores and freshmen in her rotation against the Bulldogs.
 “I think we saw that this summer.
 We have to overcome that.
-Hopefully, this grows us up a little bit and we get confidence from being able to come back from a first set loss like we did.”
+Hopefully, this grows us up a little bit and we get confidence from being able to come back from a first-set loss like we did.”

 Redbank Valley also graded well.